International Code Council Recognizes the Importance of World Plumbing Day

 The PMG Listing Directory provides details on all products certified by ICC-ES and PMG listing criteria can be developed when there are no consensus standards or equivalent available for a product seeking to become certified to the IPC.
 Additionally, ICC-ES is a licensed certifying body to the U.S. Environmental Protection Agency’s WaterSense program for water closets, lavatory faucets, showerheads, urinals and weather-based irrigation controllers.

 Construction professionals around the globe are banding together to learn how the plumbing industry continually improves the products and services the industry offers for both commercial and residential projects.
-The Code Council salutes World Plumbing Day and the many plumbing-related organizations working to improve public health and safeguard access to fresh potable water.
+The Code Council recognizes World Plumbing Day and solutes the many plumbers and plumbing-related organizations working to improve public health and safeguard access to fresh potable water.

 If you would like to learn more about resources and support for plumbing code adoption, visit the Code Council’s PMG webpage.